 According to the UN, more than 2.4 million Syrians have fled the country since fighting began, with more than 6.5 million internally displaced.

 The pro-opposition watchdog group, the Syrian Observatory for Human Rights, has said the war has claimed 130,000 lives.

 Proceedings were already off to a shaky start earlier in the week, when UN chief Ban issued a last-minute invitation for Iran, a staunch supporter of Assad, to attend the talks.

-after a threat from the Syrian opposition that it would pull out if Tehran - which has repeatedly given its backing to the Assad government - were to be represented.
+The invitation was withdrawn after a threat from the Syrian opposition that it would pull out if Tehran - which has repeatedly given its backing to the Assad government - were to be represented.

 Shortly before the talks were to kick off, Iran's President Hassan Rouhani said he believes there is little hope of success for the Geneva 2 talks.